-Here are some basic questions about the decision setting on which the analyst should have clear answers before he gets to the point of formulating and presenting findings and recommendations:
+Here are some basic questions about the decision setting on which the analyst should have clear answers, if possible, before he finishes formulating the problem and begins his work.

 1. What is the nature of the decision setting?
 Is there a single strong decisionmaker?
 Or is the decision setting a pluralistic one, in which there are many decisionmakers with varying degrees of power and influence, all of whom must be addressed?
 If the study is done for an organization, is its span of responsibility and authority complete with respect to the problem situation being contemplated, or will the changes needed involve compromise or coalition with other organizations?